Manahatta (play): Yale Repertory Theater

 The East Coast premiere of the show, Manahatta ran at the Yale Repertory Theater in New Haven, Connecticut, from January 24 to February 15, 2020.
 This production was once again directed by Laurie Woolery, with Steven Flores (Luke/Se-ket-tu-may-qua), Danforth Comins (Joe/Jakob), and Jeffrey King (Dick Fuld/Peter Minuit) returning to the cast, with new cast members Carla-Rae (Bobbie/Mother), Lily Gladstone (Jane Snake/Le-le-wa'-you), Shyla Lefner (Debra/Toosh-ki-pa-kwis-i), and T. Ryder Smith (Michael/Jonas Michaelius) joining.
 It was the first play to be produced at the Yale Repertory Theater by a Native American playwright or to have a majority Native cast.
 At the request of one of his descendants, the set of the show featured a large image of Se-ket-tu-may-qua.
 This production was also met with critical success.

 University of Pennsylvania

 As a production of the student-run theater company, the Front Row Theatre Company, Manahatta ran at the University of Pennsylvania at the Heyer Sky Lounge in Harrison College House from February 20 to February 22, 2020.
 Directed by Connor Beard, this was the first student production of the show, featuring the cast of Duval Courteau (Jane Snake/Le-le-wa'-you), Mika Graviet (Bobbie/Mother), and David Hernandez (Luke/Se-ket-tu-may-qua) (the remainder of the cast is unlisted).

 Public Theater

-The Public Theater is running a production from November 16 to December 23, 2023, directed by Laurie Woolery.
+The Public Theater ran a production from November 16 to December 23, 2023, directed by Laurie Woolery.
+The cast featured Rainbow Dickerson as Toosh-ki-pa-kwis-i/Debra, Elizabeth Frances as Le-le-wa'-you/Jane, David Kelly as Jonas Michaelius/Michael, Jeffrey King as Peter Minuit/Dick, Enrico Nassi as Se-ket-tu-may-qua/Luke, Joe Tapper as Jakob/Joe and Sheila Tousey as Mother/Bobbie.
+For her work, Nagle was nominated for the 2024 Outer Critics Circle John Gassner Award, and the production was nominated for two Drama Desk Awards and a Lucille Lortel Award.